-PAINTINGS CONSERVATION: McKay Lodge Art Conservation recently treated several paintings funded through the Butler Institute of American Art’s Adopt-A-Painting program.
+PAINTINGS CONSERVATION: McKay Lodge Art Conservation recently treated several paintings funded through the Adopt-A-Painting program at the Butler Institute of American Art.
 And we are now approaching completing the treatments for the initially selected ten top candidates for conservation.

 The collection of the Butler Institute of American Art now exceeds 20,000 individual works.
 Since 1990 McKay Lodge Art Conservation Laboratory has provided conservation treatments to 70 paintings and numerous works on paper, as well as conducted collection and environmental surveys.